New Jersey renewal guide

 Requirements

-- Examination: Must pass the NJ asbestos contractor exam
+- Examination: Pass the NJ asbestos contractor exam before submitting an application

 Official links